hetida/hetida-designer/docs/enabling_openidconnect.md

 Hetida designer supports authentication via the OpenID Connect standard using the Auth Code flow with PKCE.

-Authentication has to be enabled in both the backend and the frontend.
-This guide assumes that the runtime is not exposed and can only be reached internally from the backend.
+Authentication has to be enabled in at least both the backend and the frontend.
+If your runtime is exposed than authentication should be enabled there as well.

 In addition, you will need an OpenID provider, for example [keycloak](https://www.keycloak.org/), which is used here as an example.
 ## Setup